donejs/donejs/docs/guide.md

 });
 ```

-Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` - which we will use to enable/disable the submit button - and `saveStatus` which will become a Deferred once the order is submitted. `placeOrder` updates the order with the restaurant information and saves the current order. `startNewOrder` allows us to submit another order.
+Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` - which we will use to enable/disable the submit button - and `saveStatus`, which will become a Deferred once the order is submitted. `placeOrder` updates the order with the restaurant information and saves the current order. `startNewOrder` allows us to submit another order.

 ### Write the template

-First, lets implement a small order confirmation component in `pmo/order/details.component`:
+First, let's implement a small order confirmation component in `pmo/order/details.component`:

 ```html
 <can-component tag="pmo-order-details">